 2) The Brakes ought to be on Point

-The brakes should be on point, and the rider should have a good grip of them so they work as soon as he or she needs it.
+The brakes should be on point, and the rider should have a good grip on them so they work as soon as he or she needs them.
 If you’re going to stop hard at any moment, don’t rely on your brake…you’re better off just avoiding that situation altogether.

 3) Clad Heavily

 If you are considering riding an electric scooter in snow, it is important that you dress appropriately.